RJA7/krot/README.md

 * plugins folder, in installed directory (Not recommended as all the changes will be removed after updates)
 * your project, in krot.config.js file.

-As extensions you can add, remove, override fields or whole controllers.
+As extensions you can add, remove, override fields or whole components.